-FreeNAS is a NAS Operating System which can make your computer (physical or virtual) as a Network Attached Storage (NAS) and media server.
-It is a free and open-source Operating System based on FreeBSD and OpenZFS file system.
-Here we have installed it on Oracle VirtualBox and prepared the pre-installed VirtualBox image of FreeNAS version 11.2.
+FreeNAS is a NAS Operating System which can make a computer (physical or virtual) as a Network Attached Storage (NAS) and media server.
+It is a free and open-source Operating System based on FreeBSD and OpenZFS file systems.

 How to Use?

 The below image has the only Operating System disk.
 You need to add a few more virtual hard disks (VDI) to the virtual machine to create disks, pools and shares by using this image.
-We have already talked about how to install FreeNAS on VirtualBox and create shares.
+We already talked about how to install FreeNAS on VirtualBox and create shares.
 Do check the guide to learn more about adding new disks and creating network shares in FreeNAS.